 Hannah Badland researches how improving the liveability of cities through better urban design can enhance health and wellbeing, and reduce inequities.
 Dr Badland was awarded a Vice-Chancellor’s Senior Research Fellowship in 2017 and is a Principal Research Fellow based in the School of Global Urban and Social Studies at RMIT University.
 Hannah has recently led a program to conceptualise, develop, and test urban liveability measures with health and wellbeing.
 Her research examines how the built environment is connected to health, wellbeing, and inequities in both adults and children internationally.
 Dr Badland has focused on research programs with end-users being policy-makers, planners, and non-government organisations.
 Her work has spanned projects looking into remote sensing technologies, child independent mobility, and travel behaviours in diverse settings.
 One of her major achievements includes working in two NHMRC Centres of Research Excellence projects, covering health, liveability, and disability, and being an investigator in a 14-country study.

-Gemma Carey is a public health social scientist specialising in policy.
-She is an NHMRC Fellow and Senior Lecturer at UNSW Canberra.
+Gemma Carey is a public health scientist specialising in policy.
+She is Research Director of the Centre for Social Impact UNSW and an NHMRC Fellow.
 Gemma undertakes primary research in governance and policy implementation.
 Drawing on this work, she also contributes to emerging debates in public health regarding the social determinants of health.
 Much of her research investigates the processes of ‘joining up’ within government and between government and non-government organisations.
 Her current research is concerned with the implementation of the National Disability Insurance Scheme In addition to her academic research, she runs a highly regarded policy forum ‑ the Power to Persuade (PTP).
 PTP is an annual symposium and blog which helps to build relationships between policymakers, academics and the community sector.

 Peter Butterworth is Professor of Mental Health and Social Issues, an ARC Future Fellow at the Centre for Mental Health at the University of Melbourne, and an Honorary Professor at the Centre for Research on Ageing, Health and Wellbeing at the ANU.
 He is an investigator on the PATH through Life project.
 Peter’s academic background is in psychology and biostatistics, and worked for several years in policy development and program evaluation in the Commonwealth public service in areas pertaining to mental health, disability, employment and welfare policy.
 With this background, Butterworth brings a unique and relevant set of skills, experiences and knowledge to the proposed project.
 Butterworth has received a number of prizes and awards including the Organon Award from the Australasian Society for Psychiatric Research, and the Roche Award for Excellence from the Biostatistics Collaboration of Australia.